nilsrennebarth/minmake/README.rst

 The make system uses GNU make's (and GCC's) features to create a build system with the following features:

-- recursive builds
+- Recursive builds
-- common options (compile flags, defines, ...) can be set at the root of the project
+- Common options (compile flags, defines, ...) can be set at the root of the project
-- various levels of verbosity:
+- Various levels of verbosity:

-  - quiet
+  - quiet, no output except errors
-  - just show what files are generated (default)
+  - short, one-line summaries of what gets build (default)
-  - show the full commands as make traditionally does
+  - full, show the full commands as make traditionally does

-- support a pristine source build where all generated files are created outside of the source tree.
+- Support a pristine source build where all generated files are created outside of the source tree.
-- Completely automated generation of all C source dependencies
+- Completely automated generation of all C source dependencies.
 - Support building of static and dynamic libraries, plugins and normal programs.
-- Small Makefiles with a minimum of boilerplate
+- Small Makefiles with a minimum of boilerplate.
+- Combine the convenience of running make locally in a subdirectory with the advantages of a centralized build system.

 minmake makes extensive use of GNU make and gcc specific features and will be unlikely to work with something else.
 It requires at least make 3.81